 ‘More than numbers on a page’

-After the housing crisis, conventional lending rules tightened considerably, locking out a large swatch of potential homebuyers from accessing mortgage credit.
+After the housing crisis in 2008-09, conventional lending rules tightened considerably, locking out a large swath of potential homebuyers from accessing mortgage credit.
 From the ashes of the downturn, online, nonbank lenders surged in number and filled a void left behind by larger banks that pulled back from mortgage lending.

 “The military does a great job of training you for war, but they don’t train you for getting out (of the service) and for civilian life,” Potts says.
 “Having a lender that specializes in working with veterans means they’ve become really good at it, which allows that lender to train their folks right and fine-tune the process.”

 VA loans come with key perks that other types of financing don’t have.
-For starters, VA borrowers don’t pay mortgage insurance or a down payment.
-However, there is a 2.15 percent funding fee for regular military members (2.4 percent for National Guard members and reservists), but that fee can be rolled into the mortgage.
+For starters, VA borrowers don’t pay mortgage insurance (PMI) or a down payment.
+However, there is a 2.30 percent funding fee for regular military members, reservists and National Guard members who are first-time buyers and put zero down, according to the VA.
+The fee, which is reduced if the service member puts down 5 percent or more, can be rolled into the mortgage.

 “We work closely with our members to find the right mortgage,” says Torres, who notes that Navy Federal has seen the share of its VA loan business among eligible first-time buyers jump from 44 percent in 2008 to 90 percent in 2018.
 “We take a look at the overall picture, and we look at borrowers as individuals rather than numbers on a page.”